opensearch-project/documentation-website/_benchmark/user-guide/target-throughput.md

 <img src="{{site.url}}{{site.baseurl}}/images/benchmark/b-latency-explanation-3.png" alt="">

-Combining the service time with the delay for each operation provides the following latency measurements for each operation:
+By combining the service time and the delay for each operation, the following latency measurements are provided for each operation:

 - 200 ms for operation 1
 - 300 ms for operation 2